CenturyLinkCloud/PublicKB/Support/how-do-i-submit-a-feature-request.md

 Read more on CenturyLink Cloud and UserVoice Read more on CenturyLink Cloud and UserVoice [here](../Support/uservoice-frequently-asked-questions.md).

-### Feature Requests via the Control Portal
+### Feature requests via the Control Portal

-* Click the question mark in the top, right corner Control Portal
+* Click the question mark in the upper-right corner of the Control Portal
 * Click “Submit Feature Idea"
 * Fill in your feature idea here then click ‘submit idea’

-### Checking status of a request after I've submitted it?
+### Checking status of a request after submission

 Check out [this KB](../Support/i-just-submitted-a-feature-request-now-what.md) for more information.